Rage65/Gamz-in-html/games/retro/snes/bugs.md

-# List of tested games and bugs
+# List of tested games and bugs for snes emu
 This is a list of all the games that I have tested and it notes the bugs for each one.

 The following games seem to run without any obvious CPU/PPU bugs within the first few minutes of gameplay (and audio also seems to work properly, except for the echo, but is not really checked).